 Comment 9: Fourth, the proposed approach assumes that only one test case is used for testing.
 Here, I distinguish between configurations and actual test cases used in these configurations to test the system under test.
 For example, what if you have hundreds of test cases to run in each of the selected configurations.
 Note that each test case can have different failing patterns.
 It seems like the proposed process should be carried out separately for each test case, as it may not be safe to invalidate a failure-inducing combination discovered for a particular test case when running other test cases.
 If so, the number of additional configurations needed will grow linearly with the number of configuration options times the number of failing test cases.
 Therefore, for a fair comparison, the performance of the proposed approach should be compared to that of FDA-CIT in the presence of multiple test cases.

 Response: Yes, we agree that if one configuration has multiple test cases, we should separately handle each of them as different test cases may contain different MFS.
-Under this case, FDA-CIT is a better choice, as it does not need additional test cases for MFS identification and can handle the multiple test cases, i.e., test case-aware condition.
+In this case, FDA-CIT is a better choice, as it does not need additional test cases for MFS identification and can handle multiple test cases, i.e., test case-aware condition.
 Considering that all the subjects just has one test case for each configuration in the experiments, we added one paragraph (last paragraph in Section 5.4, page ) to discuss the impact of multiple test cases on our approach, and we also discussed the differences between our approach and FDA-CIT at handling such problem.

 Comment 10: